Walmart surges heading into holidays

-Walmart continues to grow sales, increasing investors' confidence in the company as the upheaval in retail stretches on.
+Walmart continues to grow, increasing investors' confidence in the company's ability to navigate upheaval in retail.

-Sales at stores open for at least a year increased 3.4% last quarter compared to a year earlier.
-Digital sales grew 43%.
-Walmart (WMT) also raised its guidance for the full year.
+Sales at stores open for at least a year increased 3.4% last quarter compared to a year earlier, while digital sales expanded 43%.
+Walmart (WMT) also raised its guidance for the full year: It expects same-store sales to expand by at least 3%.

 Walmart's high expectations heading into the holidays contrasted against Amazon, its biggest competitor.
 Last month, Amazon warned of a weaker-than-expected holiday, driving its stock down.